 |English King James||It is sown a natural body; it is raised a spiritual body.
 There is a natural body, and there is a spiritual body.|

 What on earth can be going on here?
 I'm not an expert in Hellenistic and Judaic thought of the period, but I think I can piece some of this together.
 Aristotle's treatise "On the Soul" is "De Psyche", and Aristotle regards this as part of natural science, deliberately making the discussion include other animals as well as humans.
 So in this light, St Jerome's Latin translation of "soma psuchikon" as "corpus animale" makes some sense, though the contrast of "spiritual" with "animal" can only add to the likely confusion of the modern reader of English.
 In Hellenistic thought (heavily influenced by Plato and Aristotle), this natural psyche is the part of us that is Godly: and I think this is precisely the assumption that the writer of Paul's letter is challenging.
 What makes us part of God's Spirit is that we too are breathing things, not just psychic instantiations of the laws of natural science.
-It is the same Spirit of God (πνευμα Θεο&upsilon, "pneuma theou" in the Greek Septuagint, I regret I have no understanding of the Hebrew) that moves over the face of the waters in Genesis, the same Spirit whereby God breathes life into Adam.
-And this is not lost in modern English, it is just hidden — the spirit that is the root of inspiration is the root of respiration, the part of us that breathes.
+The same Spirit of God appears in the beginning — in Hebrew "ורוח אלהים" ("Ruach Elohim", "πνευμα Θεου" or "pneuma theou" in the Greek Septuagint) is the Spirit that moves over the face of the waters in Genesis 1:2, the same Spirit whereby God breathes life into Adam, and "רוח" (ruaxch) also means "wind" and "breath" as well as "spirit".
+This is not lost in modern English, it is just hidden — the spirit that is the root of inspiration is the root of respiration, the part of us that breathes.

 For Paul, our spiritual existence is not something out-of-body: to be Godly is to be living and breathing as God lives and breathes.
 The story of Jesus' life, death, and resurrection is not a crutch to help us through the misery of knowing that we are doomed to die a physical death, helped only by the hope that our spirits can be freed from this painful earthly time and live uncoupled in their own psychic realm.
 To the Corinthians, cosmopolitan thinkers and seekers in the Hellenistic world to whom Paul is writing, natural science already tells them that there is an eternal psychic body.
 If they are Platonists and Pythagoreans, the eternal reincarnation of the psychic soul is a given: if they are Aristotelians, it is clear that the impersonal, rational part of the soul is part of an eternal, unchanging, impersonal God.